notBald/OpenJPEG.net/Readme.md

 //There are different strategies for compression. cp.DistroAlloc = true;

 //These numbers are the compression rates for each layer.
-Should be in decreasing order. cp.Rates = new float[] { 60, 30 };
+Should be in decreasing order and must match number of layers. cp.Rates = new float[] { 60, 30 };

-//This libary uses the OpenJpeg 1.4 API, meaning cinfo instead of codec var cinfo = new CompressionInfo(false, CodecFormat.Jpeg2P);
+//This libary uses the OpenJpeg 1.4 API var cinfo = new CompressionInfo(false, CodecFormat.Jpeg2P);
 if (!cinfo.SetupEncoder(cp, image))
     throw new Exception("Failed to setup encoder");